collinjennings/techofself/terms.md

 **technonological determinism** -  reductionist theory that assumes that a society's technology determines the development of its social structure and cultural values.
 The term is believed to have originated from Thorstein Veblen (1857–1929), an American sociologist and economist.
 [Wikipedia](https://en.wikipedia.org/wiki/Technological_determinism)

 **close reading** - the detailed analysis of the complex interrelations and ambiguities (multiple meanings) of the verbal and figurative components within a work.
-M. H. Abrams, [A Glossary of Literary Terms], 7th ed.
+M. H. Abrams, [A Glossary of Literary Terms](http://www.ohio.edu/people/hartleyg/ref../abrams_mh.pdf), 7th ed.
 (Cornell: 1999), 181.

 ## Practical